Redditch: Arrow Valley Country Park

 Redditch has 900 acre of public open space in Arrow Valley Country Park.
 This incorporates the 30 acre Arrow Valley Lake, fed by the River Arrow.
 The park incorporates a Local Nature Reserve, Proctor's Barn Meadow.

 The Arrow Valley Countryside centre, opened in 2000 in the Country Park, has a lakeside café, gift shop and an interactive exhibition.
 The lake is also used for water sports.
 There are four waymarked trails for walking and cycling around the lake and through the Country Park.
 There is a skate park in the south of the park with walks along the river Arrow through the Country Park to the Forge Mill Museum in the north.
 There are interactive events and family activities at the Countryside Centre and a comprehensive children's play area.

 Royal Enfield motorcycles

 Redditch was the home of the Royal Enfield motorcycle.
 This is where the main factory of the original company was located and the business continued manufacturing until the 1960s, the last model being the Interceptor.
 The Redditch factory was closed in 1967 and production was moved to the Bradford on Avon factory, which closed in 1970, ending English Enfield manufacturing.

 In the mid 1950s, the company established a partner, Madras Motors, in Madras, India, who manufactured the Bullet 350 model.
-The Indian factory is producing new models and has taken Royal Enfield into its third century of manufacturing.
 Some of the original factory buildings in Redditch still remain, most are in a derelict state and can be seen from Hewell Road.
-Some buildings have been taken over and now make the old part of Enfield Industrial Estate close to the town centre on Hewell Road.